genesiscommunitysuccess/docs/docs/server-reference/infrastructure/clusters.md

 ![](/img/cluster-5-disaster-c.png)

-So, when you are satisfied that NodeA is performing satisfactorily, you can run **SetPrimary** on NodeA again to make it the Primary node.
+So, when you are satisfied that NodeA is performing reliably, you can run **SetPrimary** on NodeA again to make it the Primary node.
 NodeB is automatically reset to Secondary.

 ![](/img/cluster-6-disasterd.png)